SibDiP/book_deposit_parser/README.md

 ---

 ## Description:
-Console program for parse specific data from [Book Depository](https://www.bookdepository.com) website and export them to .csv file.
+Console program for parse specific book-data (Title, author, etc..) from [Book Depository](https://www.bookdepository.com) website and export them to .csv and .json files.

 ## How to use:
 1. Choose category num.